- Home

 Learn more about:

-How chemotherapy works
+How does chemotherapy work?

-All cells in the body grow by splitting or dividing into 2 cells.
+All cells in the body grow by dividing into 2 cells.
 Cancer cells are cells that divide rapidly and grow out of control.
-Chemotherapy damages cells that are dividing rapidly.
-Most chemotherapy drugs enter the bloodstream and travel throughout the body to target rapidly dividing cancer cells in the organs and tissues.
-This is known as systemic treatment.
+Chemotherapy damages the cells that are dividing rapidly.

-How chemotherapy is used
+How is chemotherapy used?

-The chemotherapy drugs you have depend on the type of cancer.
+The chemotherapy drugs you have will depend on the type of cancer.
 This is because different drugs work on different cancer types.
 Sometimes chemotherapy is the only treatment used to treat cancer, but you may also have other treatments.

 How cancer is treated